MinderooFoundation/OceanOmics-amplicon-nf/docs/parameters.md

 - [skip_lulu_comparison](#skip_lulu_comparison).
 By default, the pipeline produces phyloseq objects with and without LULU curation.
 If you're not skipping LULU, this will prevent creating non-LULU phyloseq objects. - default = false
 - [skip_classification](#skip_classification).
 This will skip the Blastn/LCA part of the pipeline. - default = false
 - [skip_nesterfilter](#skip_nesterfilter).
 This will skip the Nesterfilter part of the pipeline.
 Nesterfilter is a filter step using the filter method described here (https://essopenarchive.org/doi/full/10.22541/au.169956117.76591919) - default = false
+- [start_from_blast](#start_from_blast).
+This will start the pipeline at the BLAST step.
+If using this option, you must also provide the "fasta" and "otu_table".
+Default = false
+- [start_from_lca](#start_from_lca).
+This will start the pipeline at the LCA step.
+If using this option, you must also provide the "fasta", "otu_table", and "blast_results".
+Default = false
+- [fasta](#fasta).
+ASV/ZOTU fasta file to be used when starting from the BLAST or LCA steps.
+- [otu_table](#otu_table).
+ASV/ZOTU count table to be used when starting from the BLAST or LCA steps.
+- [blast_results](#blast_results).
+BLAST results file to be used when starting at the LCA step.
+BLAST should have been run with "-outfmt '6 qseqid sseqid staxids sscinames scomnames sskingdoms pident length qlen slen mismatch gapopen gaps qstart qend sstart send stitle evalue bitscore qcovs qcovhsp'"